telugutechvidya/cloudkart-microservices/docs/Installation/01-frontend-setup.md

 # 01 - Frontend Setup

-The frontend in **CloudKart** serves the web content using **Nginx** as the web server and reverse proxy.
-It provides the web UI for the CloudKart e-commerce application including product browsing, cart management, checkout, and order processing.
+The frontend in **skillupworks** serves the web content using **Nginx** as the web server and reverse proxy.
+It provides the web UI for the skillupworks e-commerce application including product browsing, cart management, checkout, and order processing.

 This frontend consists of **static content** (HTML, CSS, JavaScript with AngularJS), so we only need Nginx to serve the files and proxy API requests to backend microservices.